hww/Grbl_Esp32_CoilWinder/README.md

 - coilwinder.h machine configuration with settings for two stepper motors.

 - Report.cpp changed to support a (clunky) driver for an SSD1306 OLED display.
-The display shows the cur rent CNC status, as in the image below:
+The display shows the current CNC status, as in the image below:

 <img src="https://github.com/hww/coil_winder_grbl_esp32/blob/main/doc/oled_display.jpg" width="300">